-- Select plant and equipment which is equivalent or quieter than that adopted in the assessment. - Implement any additional mitigation measures as detailed in the Environmental Management Plan (EMP). - Undertake noise and vibration monitoring during work to confirm impacts. - Appropriate information should be provided to the nearby receivers to detail the expected duration and timing of works as per the CEMP.
+- Management Plan (CEMP). - Undertake noise and vibration monitoring during work to confirm impacts - Appropriate information should be provided to the nearby receivers to detail the expected duration and timing of works as per the CEMP.

 7.3.1 Hours of Operation